 - Homework and worksheets

 - Skills checks or quizzes

 - Entrance/exit tickets

 - First drafts of writing assignments

+- Reading or Practice Logs

 - Graphic organizers and brainstorming

-- Informal observations of student
+- Informal observations of student work

-work

 - Pre-tests

 - Other class work not listed

 Summative Assessments are assessments of learning.
 These assessments allow teachers to measure the level of student achievement of a standard(s).
-These assessments are linked to one or more of the course competencies and are weighted at least 90% of the overall course grade.
+These assessments are linked to one or more of the course competencies and are weighted at 100% of the overall course grade.